-Daily raw counts of the hatchery and wild Spring Chinook were divided by the daily sampling rate to derive the total number bypassed each sampling day.
+Daily raw counts of the hatchery and wild Spring Chinook were divided by the daily sampling rate (adjusted with Timer Gate Rate) to derive the total number bypassed each sampling day.
 Missing counts were estimated by linear interpolation for those days in which no sampling was done as mentioned in methodology.
-After the adjustments, total counts of bypassed hatchery and wild spring Chinook during the sampling period in the sampling facility were estimated to be 119,172 and 63,706, respectively (Table 3).
-Wild Spring Chinook passed Prosser Dam earlier than their hatchery counterparts, starting with the January initiation of sampling, while hatchery Spring Chinook were not observed until after their volitional release from acclimation sites began in mid-March.
-The outmigration of both groups was nearly complete by the end of May and ending in late June.
-The wild counts peaked in April and the hatchery counts peaked in May when fish remaining in acclimation sites were forced out (Table 3, Figure 6).
+After the adjustments, total counts of bypassed hatchery and wild spring Chinook during the sampling period in the sampling facility were estimated to be 91,052 and 37,378, respectively (Table 3).

+Regarding the outmigration timing, wild Spring Chinook passed Prosser Dam earlier than their hatchery counterparts, starting with the January initiation of sampling, while hatchery Spring Chinook were not observed until after their volitional release from acclimation sites began in mid-March.
+The outmigration of both groups was nearly complete by the end of May and ending in late June but peaked in April (Table 3, Figure 6).